 It doesn't often happen with this type of problem, but sometimes a will turn out to be 1, in which case nothing more needs to be done.
-The polynomial is:
+The polynomial they're looking for is:

 2x3 + 5x2 − 28x − 15

 When I go to multiply my factors together, I'm going to multiply these messy factors first.
-It can be very helpful to work "vertically", as you probably learned back when you studied how to multiply polynomials.
+It can be very helpful to do this multiplication work "vertically", the way you probably learned back when you studied how to multiply polynomials.

 Now I multiply in the other factors: